 Guidelines: This pilot opening is meant to test the effectiveness of the team planning.

-Phase II: Implementation of Return to Campus Plans for Administration Buildings, In-person Summer Courses Allowed, Pool, Wellness Center, and Alumni Library and Media Center Re-open
+Phase II: Implementation of Return to Campus Plans for Administration Buildings, In-person Summer Courses Allowed, Pool, Alumni Library and Media Center Re-open

 Timeline: Begins Tuesday, May 26, and Monday, June 1

-Guidelines: Phase II begins a gradual return to campus for administrative employees, and includes pool and Wellness Center re-openings and the start of some in-person meetings for summer courses.
+Guidelines: Phase II begins a gradual return to campus for administrative employees, and includes pool re-opening and the start of some in-person meetings for summer courses.

 Guidelines: The pool will operate with the following prescribed limitations and/or protections in place: